 Presbyterian Beliefs

-Presbyterians affirm that God comes to us with grace and love in the person of Jesus Christ, who lived, died, and rose for us so that we might have eternal and abundant life in him.
-As Christ’s disciples, called to ministry in his name, we seek to continue his mission of teaching the gospel, feeding the hungry, healing the broken, and welcoming strangers.
+Presbyterians affirm that God comes to us with grace and love in the person of Jesus Christ.
+As Christ’s disciples, we seek to continue God’s mission of teaching the gospel, feeding the hungry, healing the broken, and welcoming strangers.
 God sends the Holy Spirit to dwell within us, giving us the energy, intelligence, imagination, and love to be Christ’s faithful disciples in the world.

 To learn more, visit: